 The Naval Order of the Unites States’ “charge” is to encourage research and writing on naval and maritime subjects, and to promote the preservation of historic artifacts and memories of our naval and maritime history.
 NOUS will present an award to the project that is judged to best highlight naval history in both the Junior and Senior Divisions.
 The Hampton Roads Commandery will sponsor a $100 prize in the Junior Division and The National Capital Commandery will award a $200 prize in the Senior Division.

 The Virginia Society of the Sons of the American Revolution (SAR) will present an award in both the Junior and Senior Divisions judged to be the best entry regarding Revolutionary War history.
 Each winning project will receive a $100 prize and good citizenship medals for each participant.

-The General Douglas MacArthur Foundation will present two awards: one in the Junior level and the other in the Senior level.
-The awards will be given to outstanding entries that focus on some aspect of WWI, WWII, the Occupation of Japan or the Korean War- all events in which General MacArthur participated.
-Winners of the award will receive a $100 prize and a MacArthur Commemorative Medallion.
+The General Douglas MacArthur Foundation will present awards in both the Junior and Senior Divisions to outstanding entries that focus on some aspect of WWI, WWII, the Occupation of Japan, or the Korean War- all events in which General MacArthur participated.
+Winning projects will receive a $100 prize and a MacArthur Commemorative Medallion.

 The Mariners’ Museum and Park and the USS MONITOR Center in Newport News, Virginia, will offer prizes to students and teachers in the Junior and Senior Levels.

-Presented by the Washington Library at George Washington’s Mount Vernon, this $250 prize will be awarded to outstanding projects in both the junior and senior categories that demonstrate a clear understanding of the ideas and events defined by Washington’s life, leadership, and legacy.
-In addition to outstanding historical interpretation, we award special consideration to projects that seek innovative and compelling ways to tell the story of George Washington so that his timeless and relevant life are accessible to the world.
+Presented by the Washington Library at George Washington’s Mount Vernon, this $500 prize will be awarded to outstanding projects in both the Junior and Senior Divisions that demonstrate a clear understanding of the ideas and events defined by George Washington’s life, leadership, and legacy.
+In addition to outstanding historical interpretation, we award special consideration to projects that seek innovative and compelling ways to tell the story of George Washington so that his timeless and relevant life is accessible to the world.